Srijith-rkr/KAUST-Whisper-Adapter/README.md

 --num_train_epochs': number of epochs\
 --weight_decay: weight_decay \
 --learning_rate: learning rate
---train_fraction: number of trainig samples to use per class
+--train_fraction: number of trainig samples to use per class \
---batch_size: batch size
+--batch_size: batch size \
---num_workers_percentage: percentage of number of workers to use for dataloaders (reduce if memory error)
+--num_workers_percentage: percentage of number of workers to use for dataloaders (reduce if memory error) \
 --ga: Number of gradient accumulation steps

+## Fair warning

+You will probably have to implement your own dataloaders, and a lot more.
+But the scripts might help get the process quicker